Search

 When stressed betta fish swimming around their small tank unhurriedly or quickly dart from one side to another – it’s usually a good sign that your aquatic friend is healthy and content!

-Keep your eyes peeled for any signs that they may be struggling or not feeling well – if all appears clear, then you know it’s happy as can be.
+Keep your eyes peeled for any signs of betta stress that they may be struggling or not feeling well – if all appears clear, then you know it’s happy as can be.

 How to Tell If Betta Is Stressed?